How to Choose a Wedding Band That Complements Your Engagement Ring

 @plum_diamonds Have more questions?
 Comment below! #weddingband #engagementring #labgrowndiamond #jeweler #plumdiamonds #engagementinspiration ♬ original sound - Plum Lab Grown Diamonds 💎💍✨

 Can you picture the wedding bands of people in your family or friends?
 Is there a specific style that sticks out to you?
-One of the most notable differences you will see is that some people prefer having their lab grown diamond engagement ring and wedding band sitting together flushly, and others do not care if there is space between the two rings.
+One of the most notable differences you will see is that some people prefer having their lab grown diamond engagement ring and wedding band sitting together flush, and others do not care if there is space between the two rings.

 One of the things that makes a flush-fitting engagement ring possible without a contour band is for the center stone to have a higher setting.
 It makes your center diamond taller, and the way the rings sit together is chef's kiss perfection.
 A tall V, cushion cut lab diamond engagement ring will be perfect for adding that sparkle and space.